Executive Director, Digital Service

 “The most innovative part is that everything is on it.
 It’s the single point of contact,” explained Chris Liddell, White House deputy chief of staff for policy coordination.
 “Previously a lot of service people would have to go from one site to another with multiple sign-ins and passwords, so it was hopeless to navigate and pretty clumsy.
 Vets.gov is becoming a one-stop shop.”

 Since its launch, more than 1.6 million veterans have logged into a Vets.gov account.
-That number is expected to grow substantially in the months ahead as the digital services team merges the platform with the department’s main information resource—VA.gov—which serves some five million visitors a month.
+That number is expected to grow substantially in the months ahead as the digital services team merges the platform with the department’s main information resource—VA.gov—which serves some seven million visitors a month.

 Margaret Weichert, deputy director for management at the Office of Management and Budget, said what makes Jacobs so successful is her “very quiet, but deep focus on the mission.
 It’s not about glitzy tech, it’s about the end result for the veterans.”